 After three nights without sleep, I started to hear, see and feel odd things.
-I heard people (I didn’t recognise the voices – but they were real) talking to me and about me; saying I was no good and I was dirty.
+It was strange because I heard people (I didn’t recognise the voices – but they were real) talking to me and about me; saying I was no good and I was dirty.

-I saw mice scurrying over my wooden floorboards, and felt something crawling under my skin; it itched and I scratched.
-I got up, tore off the bedsheets and put them into the washing machine on a 90 degree wash to get rid of anything that might have been crawling on them.
+Suddenly I saw mice scurrying over my wooden floorboards and felt something crawling under my skin; it itched and I scratched and felt like bugs.
+I got up, tore off the bedsheets and put them into the washing machine on a 90-degree wash to get rid of anything that might have been crawling on them.

 Worse still, that night I was wide awake, sitting curled up on my kitchen floor, and it came to me — with a thud-like a blow to my stomach — I’d killed someone!